Tex Murphy: Overseer

 Even as the best of the best, Tex Murphy: Overseer has a few drawbacks.
 The 3D acceleration for the game can only be enabled on a Pentium II with an AGP video card.
 The DVD version requires a DVD player for the computer that is still quite expensive in 1998.
 In the Travel Panel, a map of San Francisco is no longer included.
 For obvious reasons, both the Chandler Avenue landscape and the neighbors from the two previous two titles in the Tex Murphy series, are no longer available.
 Whereas the travel map in The Pandora Directive indicates which areas are available on the CD currently in use, this feature is not available in the CD-ROM version of Tex Murphy: Overseer.
 Lastly, unlike The Pandora Directive, this game does not feature multiple paths or endings.

 In conclusion, Tex Murphy: Overseer is simply the best interactive movie and computer game on the market today.
-It is a must buy for any respectful adventure gamer, whether or not one is familiar with the previous titles in the series.
+It is a must buy for all adventure gamers, whether or not they may be familiar with the previous titles in the series.
 An enticing combination of mystery, action, thriller, and cunning puzzles, along with excellent story, acting, and movies, is surely to blow you away and knock your socks off!
 Interesting, the ending of this game is definitely a plug for another sequel, tentatively titled Polarity.
-Thanks, Access Software, for making our lives a little bit happier.
+Thanks, Access Software, for making the lives of many adventure fans a little bit happier.
 To other game developers, I can only say, "Checkmate, Mr Gideon."